-Part of my artificial intelligence learning process involves not only using it daily but also exploring ways to improve my usage.
+Part of my artificial intelligence learning process involves not only using it daily, but also exploring ways to improve my usage.
 This includes enhancing its ease of use and speed, as well as gradually increasing the complexity of my interactions.

-This led me command line tools, likeĀ FabricĀ that has a lot of builtin prompts, but the fact that I needed to manually store each output bothered me.
-WatchingĀ AI tools for software engineers, but without the hype ā with Simon Willison (Co-Creator of Django), from the Pragmatic Engineer Podcast, I discoveredĀ LLM, a CLI utility and Python library for interacting with Large Language Models, that stores the results in a SQLite database.
+This led me to command line tools, likeĀ FabricĀ that has a lot of built-in prompts, but the fact that I needed to manually store each output bothered me.
+WatchingĀ AI tools for software engineers, but without the hype ā€“ with Simon Willison (Co-Creator of Django), from the Pragmatic Engineer Podcast, I discoveredĀ LLM, a CLI utility and Python library for interacting with Large Language Models, that automatically stores the results in a SQLite database.
 This was exactly what I was looking for.
 It took a while for me to try it out, but after watching another video (Language models on the command-line w/ Simon Willison), I finally decided to try it.
 Since this process wasn’t without its difficulties, I decided to create a quick guide so you could get up to speed more quickly than I did.

 Installation and setup